 Credit facility.
 We entered into a \$5.0 million credit facility on March 8, 2005 with Lighthouse Capital Partners V, L.P. for working capital requirements.
 Outstanding borrowings under the facility bear interest at the prime rate plus 1.75% and our ability to draw down funds under this facility terminated upon our initial public offering.
 Under the terms of the facility, we are required to pay any monthly installments of interest only through August 2005 and monthly installments of principal and interest thereafter, in addition to a fee due at maturity on September 1, 2009 equal to 15% of the aggregate amount borrowed under the credit facility, with prepayment in whole allowed at any time without penalty.
-As of June 30, 2005, there were no amounts outstanding under this facility, but we drew down \$1.5 million under this facility in July 2005, which currently remains outstanding.
+As of September 30, 2005, there was approximately \$1.5 million outstanding under this facility.